NewsLocal NewsHamilton CountyCincinnati

 Overall crime dropped 31% in July from a June peak and has been steadily declining every month since.

-Hamilton County Sheriff Charmaine McGuffey, Cincinnati Police Interim Chief Adam Hennie and State Patrol Colonel Charles Jones will address the success of recent crime reduction efforts at a press conference Thursday.
+Hamilton County Sheriff Charmaine McGuffey, Cincinnati Police Interim Chief Adam Hennie and State Patrol Colonel Charles Jones spoke about their joint efforts to reduce crime in downtown Cincinnati during a Thursday morning press conference.

-It will mark the first time McGuffey has spoken directly about her office's specific contributions to the downtown safety initiative that began in June with a comprehensive approach involving enforcement, technology and community programs.
+It marked the first time McGuffey had spoken directly about her office's specific contributions to the downtown safety initiative.

 "I'm proud to continue a strong partnership with the city," McGuffey said at the press conference.
 "Every resident who lives or works in this city will feel the impact."

-We learned at a later press conference from Cincinnati Mayor Aftab Pureval that deputies would help Cincinnati police officers with walking patrols in designated areas of downtown and Over-the-Rhine.
+At an August press conference, Cincinnati Mayor Aftab Pureval said that deputies would help Cincinnati police officers with walking patrols in designated areas of downtown and Over-the-Rhine.

-At the time, two deputies were tasked with manning Court Street in the afternoons and evenings.
+At that time, two deputies were tasked with manning Court Street in the afternoons and evenings.

 WATCH: Reported crime in downtown Cincinnati has been on a steady decline since June